Call Us (813) 251-9200

 What is alimony and child support unconnected with dissolution of marriage?

-Section 61.09, Florida Statutes, permits a married person to seek alimony or child support when the other spouse has the ability to contribute to the support and fails to do so.
+Section 61.09, Florida Statutes, permits a married person to seek alimony and child support when the other spouse has the ability to contribute to the support and fails to do so.

 What if we have children?
 Can the court also establish a parenting plan?